 European Roulette as well as French and American are very popular among gamblers worldwide.
 Nowadays you don’t have to travel anywhere searching a brick-and-mortar casino to gamble a roulette.
 It is much easier to visit an online gambling establishment because any of it has European Roulette!

 Check also our European Roulette Simulator.
-You can play it right here for free:
+You can play it right here for free, no deposit required.

 Now you have it and ready to gamble.
 But let us say a couple of words about the European Roulette rules beforehand.